Zucoprince/Learning/README.md

 # Learning
-Um pouco do meu aprendizado no dia a dia em contato com o desenvolvimento em back-end
+Um pouco do meu aprendizado no dia a dia em contato com o desenvolvimento.